cmusphinx/cmusphinx.github.io/wiki/tutorialtuning.md

 paramters, in particular, you need to have a language model `<your.lm>`.
 For more details see [tutoriallm](tutoriallm).

-Create fileids file ''test.fileids'':
+Create fileids file `test.fileids`:

 	test1
 	test2

-Create transcription file ''test.transcription'':
+Create transcription file `test.transcription`:

 	some text (test1)